 procedure TForm1.DBGrid1KeyPress(Sender: TObject; var Key: Char);

-if (key = Chr(9)) then Exit;
+beginif (key = Chr(9)) then Exit;

-if (DBGrid1.SelectedField.FieldName = DBLookupComboBox1.DataField) then
+if (DBGrid1.SelectedField.FieldName = DBLookupComboBox1.DataField) thenbegin

 DBLookupComboBox1.SetFocus;